 Introduction to Business Plan Template

-A Business plan is a blueprint resource that helps in improving their revenue and cover all their goals.
-Every business needs planning before their step forward.
+A Business plan is a blueprint resource that helps improve revenue and cover all their goals.
+Every business needs planning before it steps forward.
 Else, it may lead to expensive measures later on.
-They help in business jump as well as raising high capital.
-These templates are found in Office applications like Word, Excel, and Powerpoint.
-Some Business plan templates are pre-installed, while some are available from third-party sources, which can be imported to Excel, Word, and Powerpoint.
+They help in business jumps as well as raising high capital.
+Office applications like Word, Excel, and PowerPoint contain these templates.
+Pre-installed Business plan templates are available, while others can be imported from third-party sources to Excel, Word, and PowerPoint.
 It will make the report more professional and interactive for the business.
-For example, if a company needs a sales plan for their business, then the Business plan template will be designed accordingly.
+For example, if a company needs a sales plan for their business, the Business plan template will be designed accordingly.

-We can see the estimated costs of different items and the total estimated costs in the above template.
-Basically, it is the investment or the start-up budget.
+We can see the estimated costs of different items and the total costs in the above template.
+It is the investment or the start-up budget.
 This will help in analyzing the revenue of the company.

 How to Create a Business Plan Template in Excel?

-- MS Excel some inbuilt Business plan templates in it.
-We can use the same or modify it as per our need.
-If those are not useful, we can import templates from an outside source.
+- MS Excel has some inbuilt Business plan templates in it.
+We can use the same or modify it as per our needs.
+We can import templates from an outside source if those are not useful.
 After opening Excel, we have to select a workbook.
 We can select more templates, as shown below.

 - A window opens with some templates below and a search bar on the top.

-Some templates can be seen above.
+You can see some templates above.
 We can select the template as per our needs.

-- To open a third party template, we can just click on Open > Browse and select the template we have downloaded from a source.
+- To open a third-party template, click Open > Browse and select the template we downloaded from a source.

 - Let us suppose we have selected a business template from the inbuilt templates.

-- We’ll click on “create” to make ready the template.
+- We’ll click on “create” to make the template ready.

 - Now, the template is ready for use.
-We can see that there are two types of template, i.e. “Cost plans” and “Profit & Loss” templates, as shown below.
+We can see that there are two types of templates, i.e., “Cost plans” and “Profit & Loss” templates, as shown below.

-- Now, we can add some formatting and modify it as per our business or needs.
+- We can add some formatting and modify it per our business or needs.
 Let us try this in the “Cost plan” template first.

 We have changed the backgrounds and the estimated costs of items/services of an organization.
 We can add or delete columns and rows as per our needs.
-There are months, costs per month, one-time cost, and total cost as columns.
+There are months, costs per month, one-time costs, and total costs as columns.

-- Total cost per item is calculated as “Cost per month * Months + One-time cost”.
+- The total cost per item is calculated as “Cost per month * Months + One-time cost”.
 Finally, we can apply the sum function in the “Total cost” column to find the estimated budget of the company.

 - Since we have our estimated costs, we will also have the profit and loss as per our investment rate as well which can be calculated in the 2nd

 First of all, let us work on the “Revenue” section.
-There are 12 months of revenue details, and the net sales, cost of goods sold, and profit is calculated.
-Net sales are calculated by totaling the sum of all the revenues.
+We include the revenue details for 12 months and calculate the net sales, cost of goods sold, and profit.
+To calculate net sales, you need to total the sum of all the revenues.
 Similarly, YTD or Year to End sales is calculated by totaling all the month’s revenue.

-- When we place the cursor on “Net sales”, we can see a drop-down list which shows many parameters like sum, avg, count, etc.
+- When we place the cursor on “Net sales”, we see a drop-down list showing many parameters like sum, avg, count, etc.

 - Gross profit is calculated with the formula as shown below.

 The formula says, “Net sales-Cost of goods sold=Gross profit”.
 Similarly, we can calculate the gross profit every month.
-And the total gross profit can be calculated by totaling the profits of all the months.
+And the total gross profit can calculate by totaling the profits for all the months.

-- Now in the “Expense” section, salaries, marketing costs, commission, rent, and other costs are to be mentioned.
+- In the “Expense” section, salaries, marketing costs, commission, rent, and other costs are to be mentioned.

-Total expenses can be calculated by totaling all the expenses.
+Total expenses can calculate by totaling all the expenses.